 Policy, Legal & Enforcement

-The Policy, Legal & Enforcement Department is responsible for the Authority's policy function and also provides legal advice to the Authority on a range of matters relating to public and private law.
-It is also responsible for the development and application of the BMA's enforcement framework in relation to non-licensed persons and issues of non-compliance.
+Policy, Legal & Enforcement is responsible for the Authority's policy function and also provides legal advice to the Authority on a range of matters relating to public and private law.
+It is also responsible for the development and application of the BMA's enforcement framework in relation to non-licensed persons and licensed entities and issues of non-compliance.
 This department is also responsible for the Authority’s Corporate Governance function.

 Licensing & Authorisations